 Seaboard's tax returns are regularly audited by federal, state and foreign tax authorities, which may result in material adjustments.
 Seaboard's U.S. federal income tax years' are closed through 2009.
-The Internal Revenue Service (IRS) has completed its examination of Seaboard's 2010 U.S. income tax return.
-The examination report will be subject to review by the Joint Committee on Taxation.
+The Internal Revenue Service (IRS) examination of Seaboard's 2010 U.S. income tax return has been finalized.
 There have not been any material changes in unrecognized income tax benefits since December 31, 2013.
-Interest related to unrecognized tax benefits and penalties was not material for the six months ended June 28, 2014.
+Interest related to unrecognized tax benefits and penalties was not material for the nine months ended September 27, 2014.